Nolan Jones Preview, Player Props: Rockies vs. Orioles

-On Saturday, Nolan Jones (.419 on-base percentage in past 10 games, 64 points above season-long percentage) and the Colorado Rockies play the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
-First pitch is at 7:05 PM ET.
+Nolan Jones -- with a slugging percentage of .658 in his past 10 games, including two home runs -- will be in action for the Colorado Rockies against the Baltimore Orioles, with Jack Flaherty on the hill, on August 27 at 1:35 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Orioles.
+He had a one-hit showing in his last game (1-for-3) against the Orioles.

 Nolan Jones Game Info & Props vs. the Orioles